 - Consider Classroom Pets – Classroom pets are wonderful additions when setting up a preschool classroom.
 Although they are fun, they can also be noisy!
 The most popular classroom additions are fish tanks and guinea pigs.
 The sounds of the bubbles can be soothing for some, but loud to others.
 Guinea pigs are quiet until they start shuffling around and squeaking.
 When thinking about where to place a fish tank or cage, keep in mind where the children will nap, and where the quiet spaces are.

 - Small group activities – When children are actively engaged in activities as a group, their voices tend to become loud.
-This is a great time to teach children how to take turns, by waiting for others to ask questions.
+This is a great time to teach children how to turn taking skills, by waiting for others to ask questions.
 Allowing children to communicate with each other, have discussions, and engage in play, is more productive when they are using their inside voices.

 - Consider the classroom sound system- There are many options when it comes to auditory needs in the classroom.
 We talked about the low tech strategies above, but along those same lines is a “high tech” classroom auditory system.
 This can include things like wireless voice amplifier for teachers, a classroom sound system with wireless microphone, a classroom speaker system, a voice amplifier for classroom, and other technical pieces of equipment.

 Young children can feel overwhelmed by many environmental components.
 This can affect their behavior at home, and in the classroom.
 The sensory system, and the way the brain processes information, varies for each person.
 The ability to respond to the environment, greatly depends on how sensitive you are to sensory stimuli.